ESF-Works

 Product/Local

-There is a wealth of toolkits, web sites, research tools, forums, workshops, training events, etc., that will be available to local and regional organisations as a result of EQUAL.
+There is a wealth of toolkits, websites, research tools, forums, workshops, training events etc which will be available to local and regional organisations as a result of EQUAL.

 Product/Regional

-Many products will be developed through EQUAL that will continue to influence the WLB agenda for many yeaars to come.
-One example is the Work/Life Balance Foundation Degree being developed by Staffordshire University.
+Many products will be developed through EQUAL which will continue to influence the WLB agenda for many yeaars to come.
+One example is the Work-life balance Foundation Degree being developed by Staffordshire University.

 Policy/Local